MSKazemi/k8sPodPCP/TECHNICAL_DOCUMENTATION.md

-# k8sPodPCP: Technical and Scientific Documentation
+# EnergetiScope: Technical and Scientific Documentation

 ## System Overview

-k8sPodPCP (Kubernetes Pod Power and Energy Prediction) is a machine learning-based system for predicting energy consumption of Kubernetes workloads from their declarative specifications.
+EnergetiScope (Kubernetes Workload Energy Prediction) is a machine learning-based system for predicting energy consumption of Kubernetes workloads from their declarative specifications.
 The system employs a supervised learning approach, utilizing workload specifications as features and ground-truth energy measurements from Kepler as labels to train a k-nearest neighbors (KNN) regression model.

 ## Architecture and Workflow